geoffswc/geoffswc.github.io/README.md

 ## Intermediate to Advanced Workshops

 Offered once per quarter.
-Thes workshops have one or more prerequesites and are designed for participants who have previous programming experience or have completed the relevant pre-requisites above.
-These workshops are hands-on and involve live coding sessions.
-Some more advanced material will be covered through presentation or downloads.
+These workshops have one or more prerequesites and are designed for participants who have previous programming experience or have completed the relevant pre-requisites above.
+Intermediate and advanced workshops are hands-on and involve live coding sessions.
+However, some more advanced material will be covered through presentation or downloads.

 - Data Analysis with Python, Pandas, and SQL
 - Python, JSON, and Web APIs